 Conclusion

 Calculating the margin of safety is a disciplined process that blends rigorous valuation with prudent risk management.
-By first estimating a company’s intrinsic value, then comparing it to the current market price, investors can quantify the safety buffer that protects against errors, market volatility, or unexpected downturns.
+In practice, by first estimating a company’s intrinsic value, then comparing it to the current market price, investors can quantify the safety buffer that protects against errors, market volatility, or unexpected downturns.
 Using the step‑by‑step method outlined above, you can systematically apply this metric to any investment opportunity, ensuring that each decision is grounded in both quantitative analysis and a clear understanding of risk.

 In practice, the margin of safety serves as a compass rather than a guarantee; it points toward safer, more informed choices while encouraging continuous reassessment as new data emerges.
 Embrace the calculation, refine your valuation models, and let the resulting safety margin guide you toward investments that balance potential reward with acceptable risk.